 Debt is an accumulation of budget deficits over time.
-In theory, debt financing of public spending could make a positive contribution to productive investment and ultimately to economic growth.
+In theory, debt financing of public spending could contribute to productive investment and ultimately to economic growth.
 However, mounting public debt driven by persistent budget deficits-particularly spending that merely boosts government consumption or transfer payments-often undermines overall productivity growth and leads ultimately to economic stagnation rather than growth.